-If the never-ending niggles of back pain in pregnancy is getting you down, you’re not alone.
+If the never-ending niggles of back pain in pregnancy are getting you down, you’re not alone.
 Natalie, mother of baby Jack, was experiencing pelvic pain in her pregnancy that was worsening over time.
 When she finally took action and found relief – she wondered why she didn’t look for answers sooner.

 Pelvic girdle pain symptoms